fernandozuher/naoqi_webots/README.md

 It aims to solve bugs and outdated pieces of code of the deprecated naoqi-c++-sdk used in it.

-The differences between that and this are showed in [what_was_refactored](https://github.com/fernandozuher/naoqi_webots/tree/master/what_was_refactored)  folder.
+The differences between that and this are showed in the folder [what_was_refactored](https://github.com/fernandozuher/naoqi_webots/tree/master/what_was_refactored).

 It works as a middleware allowing that Choregraphe and any code using "naoqi SDK SoftBank Robotics" to be used with the simulated robot NAO in Webots.